atooms-mirror/atooms/README.md

     system = trajectory[-1]
     system.density = 1.0
 ```
+Note that trajectories composed by multiple samples support iteration and slicing, just like lists.

-We create a new trajectory file containing this "rescaled" configuration
+Now we create a new trajectory file containing this "rescaled" configuration
 ```python
 from atooms.trajectory import TrajectoryXYZ

 with TrajectoryXYZ('output.xyz', 'w') as trajectory:
     trajectory.write(system, step=0)
 ```
+Here, we explicitly used the `TrajectoryXYZ` class instead of the factory class `Trajectory`.

 We are ready to start a simulation from the rescaled configuration.
 We must specify which backend will carry out the simulation and pass it to a Simulation instance
 ```python